 Intel Solid State Drive Toolbox

-This SSD management software is one of the easiest to use for optimizing your drives, and also has the most frequent updates.
+Intel Solid State Drive Toolbox is one of the easiest SSD management software tools.
+It optimizes your drives and receives frequent updates.
 It has the ability to run garbage collection on the drive, which you can schedule or automate.

 It also lets you do the following tasks: